joocer/hackatomi/README.md

 Hans is trying to extort money from us, he wins when all of the users are locked out or he completes a data breach.

+**Approach**

+Tell the players that it's Christmas Eve, nothing interesting ever happens on Hakatomi on Christmas Eve so we're just going to have a party.

+The charts should be pretty stable running just the users script (occassional failed sign-ins, mostly successful).

+Start the Hans script, we should see the charts start to change (more frequent failed sign-ins, greater chance of lock-outs).
+Tell the players we have a ransom note:

+"Pay me $650 million in bearer bonds or I'll steal all of your customer's money or lock out all of their accounts trying - You have 30 minutes."

 ## API Definition

 **Summary**